-- 15.1 The school will have the same high expectations of the quality of pupils' work in RSHE as for other curriculum areas.
-Lessons will be planned to provide suitable challenges to pupils of all abilities. - 15.2 Teaching will be assessed and assessments used to identify where pupils need extra support or intervention.
-There are no formal examinations for RSHE; however, to assess pupil outcomes, the school/academy will capture progress as outlined in Appendix 1.
+- 15.1.
+The school/academy will have the same high expectations of the quality of pupils' work in RSHE as for other curriculum areas.
+Lessons will be planned to provide suitable challenges to pupils of all abilities. - 15.2.
+Whilst there are no formal examinations during RSHE, pupils' progress will be regularly assessed by the class teacher (e.g. group tasks, quizzes and written assignments) to identify where pupils need extra support or intervention.